hyper-dot/books/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Features

-- **Accounting Management:** Efficiently manage financial transactions, track expenses, and monitor income.

-- **Supplier and Customer Management:** Keep detailed records of suppliers and customers, facilitating smooth business interactions.

-- **Inventory Management:** Track and control your inventory levels, ensuring you have the right products available when needed.

-- **Cash Management:** Monitor and manage cash flow, ensuring financial stability and proper liquidity.

-- **Analytics:** Gain valuable insights through analytics tools, enabling data-driven decision-making.

-## Project Structure

-The project structure follows the conventions of Next.js.
-Key directories include:

-- **`/app`**: Contains the application pages.
-- **`/components`**: Reusable React components used throughout the application.
-- **`/styles`**: Custom styles for the application.
-- **`/prisma`**: Contains database schema and migrations.

-## Font Optimization
+You can start editing the page by modifying `app/page.tsx`.
+The page auto-updates as you edit the file.

-This project utilizes [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Learn More

+To learn more about Next.js, take a look at the following resources:

+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deployment
+## Deploy on Vercel

-The easiest way to deploy your Next.js app is by using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.